On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Conclusions

 \section{Conclusions}

-In this paper, we conducted an empirical analysis of the benefits and limitations of spaiotempoal workload shifting in the cloud.
+In this paper, we conducted an empirical analysis of the benefits and limitations of spatiotemporal workload shifting in the cloud.
 Our results have several important implications.

-We show that although there is the potential for some significant carbon savings from spatiotemporal workload shifting, the benefits are often limited in practice.
+Most importantly, our results show that although there is the potential for some significant carbon savings from spatiotemporal workload shifting, the benefits are often limited in practice.
 For temporal shifting, these limits derive from a lack of variability in carbon intensity at many locations.
 In addition, the locations with low variability -- where temporal shifting is least effective --tend to be those with the highest absolute carbon emissions -- where reducing carbon emissions is most important.
 Likewise, locations with significant variability tend to have low average carbon emissions, and thus adapting to such variations does not yield significant savings.
 For spatial shifting, resource constraints will likely limit much of the, potentially significant, carbon savings in practice by preventing most jobs from migrating to the lowest carbon regions.
 In addition, migration overheads may also prevent many large jobs that consume significant resources and energy, i.e., from processing large datasets, from benefiting from migration.

 Of course, as the grid becomes greener our results may change.
 For example, as more locations adopt renewables, their carbon variability will increase and the global average carbon will decrease.
 This will increase both the relative and absolute benefit of temporal shifting, since even the highest carbon regions will have variations in their carbon intensity due to renewables.
 A greener grid will also elevate the importance of more sophisticated spatial shifting policies, as there are likely to be more frequent overlaps in the carbon intensity profiles of different nearby locations.
-As the grid integrates more intermittent solar and wind to lower its emissions to lower its emissions, it will need more flexible capacity that can dynamically vary its energy consumption to offset variations in these sources.
-Thus, rather than adapting to how carbon emissions currently vary in the grid, cloud platforms might be more effective in supporting grid's operations so it can increase the penetration of renewable energy.
-Our future work will quantify the potential of cloud platforms in supporting such goals.